Clad3815/ai-function-helper/README.md

     difficulty: 'medium',
     num_questions: 3
   },
-  description: 'Generate N quiz  questions with the topic and the difficulty given.
-Return a list of questions and 4 possible answers + the correct answer.
-Also generate a password for each question to join to room. ',
+  description: 'Generate N quiz questions with the given topic and difficulty.
+Return a list of questions, each with 4 possible answers, the correct answer, and a password to join the room.',
   funcReturn: {
+    "type": "object",
+    "properties": {
+      "quizList": {
+        "type": "array",
+        "items": {
+          "type": "object",
-    quizList: {
+          "properties": {
-      type: "object[]",
-      schema: {
+            "question": {
-        question: { type: "string" },
-        answers: { type: "string[]" },
-        correct_answer: { type: "string" },
-        password: { type: "string" },
+              "type": "string"
             },
+            "answers": {
+              "type": "array",
+              "items": {
+                "type": "string"
+              },
+              "minItems": 4,
+              "maxItems": 4
+            },
+            "correct_answer": {
+              "type": "string"
+            },
+            "password": {
+              "type": "string"
             }
           },
+          "required": ["question", "answers", "correct_answer", "password"]
+        }
+      }
+    },
+    "required": ["quizList"]
+  },
   tools: [
     {
       name: "generate_password",
       function_call: generateRandomWord,
-      description: "Generate a random password, always use this function to generate 1 or multiple passwords.
+      description: "Generate a random password.
+Always use this function to generate one or multiple passwords.
 Never generate a password by yourself.",
       parameters: {
         "type": "object",
         "properties": {
           "length": {
-            "type": "number",
+            "type": "integer",
+            "description": "The length of the password"
           },
           "passwordCount": {
-            "type": "number",
+            "type": "integer",
-          }
+            "description": "The number of passwords to generate" }
         },
-        "required": ["length"],
+        "required": ["length"]
       }
     }
-  ],
+  ]
 };
 ```

-In this case, the `generate_password` tool is a helper function that generates a random password.
-The tool's `parameters` key specifies that it expects an object with `length` and `passwordCount` properties.
+In this example, the `generate_password` tool is a helper function that generates random passwords.
+The AI model can use this tool when creating the quiz questions, ensuring that each question has a unique, randomly generated password.

 ### blockHijack